marcoschaule/meteor-angular-jade-extended/README.md

 * Write tests for body attribtues.
 * Implement code coverage and build tags.
 * Implement ```standard-minifiers``` instead of ```html-minifiers``` package.
+* Test the use of absolute paths in a bundled application.